Apache trout: Conservation

 Recovery and management efforts for Apache trout have been ongoing since the 1940s.
 Apache trout are raised in federal and state hatcheries, and reared fish have been used to assist with recovery and to maintain populations for sport fishing in certain streams and reservoirs.

-While the IUCN considers the Apache trout to be critically endangered, it is listed as threatened under the Endangered Species Act.
+While the IUCN considers the Apache trout to be critically endangered, it has been delisted under the Endangered Species Act.
 Around 100 years ago, they could be found in 600 mi of streams in the White Mountains.
 By the late 1960s, their range had been reduced to around 30 mi of these streams.
 Once the Endangered Species Act of 1969 was passed, they became one of the first species listed under it.
 When this act was replaced by the Endangered Species Act of 1973, they became one of the first fish species protected under the newer Act.
 (Note: They were moved to "threatened" status, having originally been listed as endangered.)
 Population numbers for this species are still rising.

 Today, major risks to the Apache trout are its easy hybridization with the rainbow trout and major forest fires.
 Cutthroat trout are also genetically similar and cross-breed with Apache trout, compromising the genetic purity of each species.
 The range of the Apache trout remains limited, which puts it at risk, but it is now common enough that limited fishing is permitted.

 Ongoing conservation efforts by the White Mountain Apache Tribe have helped to preserve the subspecies.

 Many of the Mount Baldy headwater streams that are the stronghold of Apache trout are entirely closed to fishing.
 Catch and release fishing opportunities for wild (stream born), pure-strain Apache trout exist in a limited number of areas.
 Additionally, there are numerous consumptive fishing opportunities for Apache trout in waters where natural reproduction is not occurring and the Apache trout population is the result of stocking efforts.

 The 2011 Wallow Fire resulted in the loss of stream barriers erected to prevent hybridization and the extirpation of Apache trout from Coleman Creek and likely of hybridized populations elsewhere, while the 2017 Frye Fire destroyed a stocked population in Ash Creek in the Pinaleño Mountains.
 Climate change causing rising temperatures and increasing frequency and intensity of wildfires threatens the existence of Apache trout.